tk-notes/blog/fun-with-dates/README.md

 Yes, JavaScript can be pretty smart too!

-With these two new functions, we can also refactor the logic to get the separated date into a separated function.
+With these two new functions, we can also refactor the logic to get the separated date into a separate function.

 ```typescript
 const getSeparatedDate = (): { day: number, month: number, year: number } => {